BootcodeGH360/website/docs/guides/python/getting-started.md

 ## Controls

 User interface is made of **Controls** (aka widgets).
 To make controls visible to a user they must be added to a `Page` or inside other controls.
-Page is the top-most control.
+Page is the top-most control eg. <html> <!--This is where all your code goes--></html> So page acts like the <html> tag that houses all the other tags.
+But overhere, Page houses all the other widgets.
 Nesting controls into each other could be represented as a tree with Page as a root.

 Controls are just regular Python classes.
 Create control instances via constructors with parameters matching their properties, for example: